f4exb/sdrangel/sdrgui/readme.md

 <h4>4.6.
 Number of averaged samples</h4>

 Each FFT bin (squared magnitude) is averaged or max'ed over a number of samples.
-This combo allows selecting the number of samples between these values: 1 (no averaging), 2, 5, 10, 20, 50, 100, 200, 500, 1k (1000), 2k, 5k, 10k, 20k, 50k, 1e5 (100000), 2e5, 5e5, 1M (1000000).
+This combo allows selecting the number of samples between these values: 1 (no averaging), 2, 5, 10, 20, 50, 100, 200, 500, 1k (1000) for all modes and in addition 2k, 5k, 10k, 20k, 50k, 1e5 (100000), 2e5, 5e5, 1M (1000000) for "fixed" and "max" modes.
 The tooltip mentions the resulting averaging period considering the baseband sample rate and FFT size.
 Averaging reduces the noise variance and can be used to better detect weak continuous signals.
 The fixed averaging mode allows long time monitoring on the waterfall.
 The max mode helps showing short bursts that may appear during the "averaging" period.

 &#9758; Note: The spectrum display is refreshed every 50ms (20 FPS).
 Setting an averaging time above this value will make sure that a short burst is not missed particularly when using the max mode.